packagist/private-packagist-docs/docs/self-hosted/kubernetes-embedded.md

 ## Installation

 To install Private Packagist Self-Hosted and Replicated run the command below.
-To learn more about options for the easy install script, please refer to the [Replicated manual on Installing Replicated](https://help.replicated.com/docs/kubernetes/customer-installations/installing/).
+To learn more about options for the easy install script, please refer to the [kURL documentation](https://kurl.sh/docs/install-with-kurl/advanced-options).
 ```
 curl -sSL https://kurl.sh/privatepackagistkots | sudo bash
 ```